 - Brush your hair.
 Simply running a comb through and refreshing your ponytail helps you feel more put together.

-- Sticky notes on my mirror remind me to do these things every day, saying, “face, hair, teeth” and “balm, oils, deodorant.”
+- Set up self care reminders.
+Sticky notes on my mirror remind me to do these things every day, saying, “face, hair, teeth” and “balm, oils, deodorant.”
 When establishing a routine, these written reminders are vital.

 I don’t worry about getting dressed when we first bring baby home.
 We mamas need some upkeep, but staying in pajamas for those first days gives your unconscious mind permission to nap at any moment.
 Visitors tend to behave more gently when they see you in sleep clothes, too.
 Then after a while, it will be time to apply a tad more maintenance to stave off the blues.